SUMMARY OF POSITION:

 · Demonstrated interpersonal skills with the ability to work independently and collaboratively and to establish and maintain strong relationships with a diverse community of faculty, students, and colleagues.

-· Advanced degree in a STEM discipline.
+· Advanced degree in History.

 · Experience working in a team-based environment.

 · Familiarity with or interest in digital humanities/scholarship or GIS.

 Physical address where the job position is located.